RedisAI/VectorSimilarity/tests/benchmark/README.md

 **HNSW index results:** Time per iteration, memory delta per iteration

 ## BM_VecSimUpdatedIndex
-In this tests set we create 4 indices, 2 of each algorithm (flat and hnsw).
-The first 2, bf and hnsw indices, contain 500K vectors added to an empty index.
-The next 2 indices also contain 500K vectors, but this time they were added by overriding the 500K vectors of the aforementioned indices.
-Currently, we only test this for fp32 single value index.
+For this use case, we create four indices, two for each algorithm (flat and HNSW).
+The first index per algorithm contains 500K vectors added to an empty index.
+The second index per algorithm also contains 500K vectors, but this time they were added by overriding the 500K vectors of the aforementioned indices.
+Currently, we only test this for FP32 single-value index.
 The test cases are:
 1. Index `total memory` **before** updating
 2. Index `total memory` **after** updating
 3. Run `Top_K` query over the flat index **before** updating (using brute-force search), for each `k=10`, `k=100` and `k=500`
 4. Run `Top_K` query over the flat index **after** updating (using brute-force search), for each `k=10`, `k=100` and `k=500`
 **results:** average time per iteration
 5. Run **100** iterations of `Top_K` query over the HNSW index **before** updating, for each pair of `{ef_runtime, k}` from the following:
     `{ef_runtime=10, k=10}`
     `{ef_runtime=200, k=10}`
     `{ef_runtime=100, k=100}`